-A faulty gene that is passed down through generations can cause cerebellar ataxia - in some cases its severity worsens from one generation to the next and the age of onset gets younger.
+A faulty gene that is passed down through generations can cause cerebellar ataxia - in some cases, its severity worsens from one generation to the next and the age of onset gets younger.

-The chances of inheriting ataxia from a parent depends on the type of ataxia that parent has.
-For a person to develop Friedreich's ataxia the faulty gene would need to be carried by both the mother and the father (recessive inheritance).
+The chance of inheriting ataxia from a parent depends on the type of ataxia the parent has.
+For a person to develop Friedreich's ataxia, the faulty gene would need to be carried by both the mother and the father (recessive inheritance).

-- Brain surgery.
+- Brain surgery

-- Head injury.
+- Head injury

-- Alcohol abuse.
+- Alcohol abuse

-- Drug abuse.
+- Drug abuse

-- Exposure to toxic chemicals.
+- Exposure to toxic chemicals

-- Multiple sclerosis, cerebral palsy, and some other neurological conditions.
+- Multiple sclerosis, cerebral palsy, and some other neurological conditions

-- Malformation of the cerebellum while the baby is still in the womb.
+- Malformation of the cerebellum while the baby is still in the womb